How do I apply for merit‐based scholarships?

 Can I know if I have a chance at getting a merit-based scholarship before mid-February?

-You will receive your NOA December 16th or February 3rd, so unfortunately we cannot give you a definite answer until after the later NOA in February.
+ou will receive your NOA December 15th or February 2nd, so unfortunately we cannot give you a definite answer until after the later NOA in February.
 We kindly ask you to wait until mid-February.